rejsafranko/Song-Lyrics-Generation/README.md

 - Coherence and fluency of the lyrics
 - Stylistic resemblance to the target singer (for specific singer models)
 - Overall creativity and originality

+In our report we also provide GPT-4 evaluation to compare how a SOTA large language model evaluates a task only humans can effectively evaluate.

 ## How to Use